realpython/python-guide/docs/starting/install/osx.rst

     commandline tools by running ``xcode-select --install`` on the terminal.

-While OS X comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
+While OS X comes with a large number of Unix utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
 `Homebrew <http://brew.sh>`_ fills this void.